Day 1 Dubrovnik:

 Arrive Dubrovnik Airport and transfer to the town of Gruda in the area of Konavle, the most southern part of the region of Dubrovnik.
 Briefing with local tour manager.

-Circuit walk through forest and vineyards to the River Ljuta.
+Circuit walk through forest to beautiful Pasjaca Beach and back to Radovcici.

 Day 3 Dubrovnik (Walking distance 2 hours):